\emph{Ab initio} study of (100) diamond surface spins: Results

-We have collected the following facts of the surface spins found in experimental results~\cite{sushkov_magnetic_2014, chu_coherent_2014, lovchinsky_nuclear_2016, bluvstein_identifying_2019, sangtawesin_surface_noise_2019, yuan_charge_2020, dwyer_2021}: (i) the surface spin correlates with X-ray signatures of $sp^3$ DB, (ii) it is a spin 1/2 electronic defect, (iii) it must be located within a few layers of the surface, and (iv) it is chemically stable in air.
-We pre-examined about eighty plausible models (see Supplemental Materials in Ref.~\onlinecite{supplmat}) and we present here the most likely candidate that is consistent with all available experimental observations.
+We summarize the following facts about surface spins found in experimental results~\cite{sushkov_magnetic_2014, chu_coherent_2014, lovchinsky_nuclear_2016, bluvstein_identifying_2019, sangtawesin_surface_noise_2019, yuan_charge_2020, dwyer_2022}: (i) one type of the surface spins correlates with X-ray signatures of an $sp^3$ DB, (ii) it is a spin-1/2 electronic defect, (iii) it must be located within a few layers of the surface, and (iv) it is chemically stable in air. (v) Furthermore, the defect should stay neutral to remain paramagnetic during the optical measurements.
+This can be achieved when the occupied defect level falls relatively close to the valence band maximum whereas the unoccupied levels falls high in the gap to produce hyperdeep donor and acceptor levels.